Board of Directors 2018-19

 Cheryl M. Lott ’01, J.D. ’04

-Lott earned her J.D. at the UCLA School of Law, with a concentration in critical race studies and specialization in corporate law.
-While at UCLA Law, she was awarded scholarships for academic achievement all three years of her law school career.
-Additionally, Lott served as Co-Chair for the Black Law Students Association, inter-organizational chair for La Raza Law Students Association, managing editor for the Chicano Latino Law Review, and convention coordinator for the National Black Law Students Association-Western Region.
+While at UCLA Law, Cheryl was awarded scholarships for academic achievement all three years of her law school career.
+Additionally, she served as co-chair for the Black Law Students Association, inter-organizational chair for La Raza Law Students Association, managing editor for the Chicano Latino Law Review and convention coordinator for the National Black Law Students Association-Western Region.
+Cheryl is a member of the UCLA School of Law Alumni Board and is a founding member of the UCLA Law Women LEAD Board.
+Cheryl is the vice chair of the UCLA Alumni Association Board, chairs the Governance and Nominations committees and serves on the Executive Committee.
 She received her B.A. in political science and African American studies, with a minor in Chicano studies at UCLA.

 Lynn O’Connell ’83